 I hope the above examples give you some inspiration to try out LEGO micro-scale building.
 What do you think?
 Do you like the challenge of building in such a small scale?
 Are there any techniques you really like?
 Feel free to share and discuss in the comment section below! 😉

-And you might also want to check out the LEGO Microscale section for more tips and examples or choose from the following related posts:
+And you might also like to check out the following related posts: